Guide to Using OmniView

 For example, you can view the List of Named Variables on a Domain by selecting a Domain (such as P3_DOMAIN) and then choosing the List of Named Variables on a Domain option from the side-bar menu.

-Figure 2.2 shows an OmniView window that displays the List of Named Variables on Domain P3_DOMAIN.
+Figure 2.2, “Viewing a List of Variables” shows an OmniView window that displays the List of Named Variables on Domain P3_DOMAIN.

 The name of the Domain (P3_DOMAIN) you selected to examine is automatically inserted into the Domain text field.
 This Domain text field is automatically displayed when you examine a Domain.
 Since Variables are being displayed, a Variable filter is also automatically displayed.